gradle/develocity-build-config-samples/build-validation-scripts-post-clone-logic/README.md

 ./01-validate-incremental-building.sh --git-options '--template ~/git-template-dir'
 ```

-This will copy the hooks to the `.git` directory of the new clone, and the `post-checkout` script will run automatically after cloning and any checkout.
+The `post-checkout` script will run automatically after cloning and any checkout.
 The example logic above would produce this output:

 ```
 Cloning into '.data/01-validate-incremental-building/20250313T144734-67d2f006/build_my-app'...